heruoxin/Clip-Stack/README.md

 A tiny clipboard history manager app.

-You can Jump through multi clips in a simple notification when typing.
+You can jump through multi clips in a simple notification when typing.

 Material Design, Free, Open-Source, and No-Ads.